Bella442/React/README.md

 ### Setup
 1. Clone the repository
 2. Run `yarn`/`yarn install` to instal dependencies.
-3. Add the following link to `.env.development` file:
+3. Add the following link to `.env.example` file and rename it to `.env.development`:

    VITE_API_URL=http://universities.hipolabs.com